DrewRomanyk/glamrous.me/app/static/report3.md

 model closely.
 It has the following fields :

 ```
+description: string, description of the product
 id: integer, unique value that identifies the product in the backend
+image_url: string, link to the image of the product
+name: string, name of the product
+price: decimal, price of the product
+rating: decimal, rating of the product
 brand: object, brand of the product
     name: string, name of brand
     id: integer, primary key of brand
-name: string, name of the product
-description: string, description of the product
-price: decimal, price of the product
-rating: decimal, rating of the product
-image_url: string, link to the image of the product
-colors: List of mini-color objects each containing:
+colors: List of color objects each containing:
     hashcode: string, hex value of the color
     name: string, name of color
     id: integer, primary key of color